PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/positioning-gui-components/+page.md

 ## The `Columns` component
-The GUI component called `Columns` is a layout that positions its children as columns:
+The GUI component named `Columns` is a layout that positions its children as columns:

 * The first child is positioned to the left
 * The second child is positioned to the right of the first child